‘One Piece’ Chapter 886 Spoilers: Rayleigh’s Flashback Hints Luffy’s Victory Over Katakuri, Bege Kills Oven!

-One Piece Chapter 886 is yet to be released but spoilers are already surfacing the web.
+One Piece Chapter 886 has yet to be released, but spoilers are already surfacing on the web.
 The upcoming chapter will be featuring Sanji Vinsmoke, Charlotte Pudding, and Charlotte Chiffon finding a way to deliver the most delicious wedding cake to Big Mom.
 It will also give a major update on the ongoing fight between Monkey D. Luffy and Charlotte Katakuri.

-Sanji & Co.
-Set To Deliver Wedding Cake To Big Mom
+Sanji And Company Set To Deliver Wedding Cake To Big Mom

-In the previous chapter of One Piece, Sanji, Chiffon, and Pudding already finished making the wedding cake.
-They are heading to the port to deliver the cake to Big Mom and stop her tantrums.
+In the previous chapter of One Piece, Sanji, Chiffon, and Pudding had already finished making the wedding cake.
+They were heading to the port to deliver the cake to Big Mom and stop her tantrums.
 However, their group faced Charlotte Oven, the fourth son of Big Mom.
-Oven let Pudding pass but captured Chiffon for betraying their family.
+Oven let Pudding pass, but captured Chiffon for betraying their family.

 Chiffon’s father, Pound, came into the scene to rescue his daughter.
-Sanji, who is wearing a disguise, grabbed Chiffon and helped her escape.
+Sanji, who was wearing a disguise, grabbed Chiffon and helped her escape.
 Unfortunately, Oven still managed to catch up with Chiffon.
-Oven was also informed that Capone Bege, the captain of Tank Pirates and Chiffon’s husband, is heading to Cacao Island and is being chased by their army.
+Oven was also informed that Capone Bege, the captain of Tank Pirates, and Chiffon’s husband, is heading to Cacao Island and is being chased by their army.

 When Bege reached their location, Oven used Chiffon as a hostage to force him to dock at the port and surrender.
-Bege has no choice but to follow Oven’s command.
-However, Oven has no idea that the Tank Pirates captain is planning to do something unexpected.
+Bege had no choice but to follow Oven’s command.
+However, Oven had no idea that the Tank Pirates’ captain was planning to do something unexpected.
 To everyone’s surprise, Bege shot Big Mom’s son.
 Despite taking down a strong enemy, it remains questionable how they will manage to escape with Big Mom’s army surrounding the sea.

 'One Piece' chapter 886 release date news, spoilers: Gear 4 not enough to defeat Katakuri?
 Sanji tries to stop Big … – ChristianToday https://t.co/2975nLyAH2 pic.twitter.com/LsyJYzjbL3